Remember when you drove through Baja California and slept on the beach on the Sea of Cortez?

 Work?
 Pets?
 Kids?
 Husband?
 Money?
 Time?
 Guilted into being on the HOA board?
 Cactus garden obsession completely out of control?

 If you want to claw back some adventure into your life, check out these 7 tips I’ve created to start making it happen.
-If you prefer to work on paper, there’s a downloadable worksheet at the end.

 I’m looking pretty cheerful considering I spent the night in a cemetery!
 (Somewhere in New South Wales, 2000)